Grande Inscription d'Angkor: Content

 The Chey Non stupa faces the inscription on the Eastern gallery of Angkor Wat.

 The Grande Inscription d'Angkor is a 53 line poem composed with 152 verses using three different meters followed by a colophon and engraved on a designated wall in the complex of Angkor Wat.
 Divided in three parts with "true poetic inspiration" according to Khmer historian Mak Phoeun, it is a poem rich in metaphor, literary allusion and Buddhist references.
 The first section is in Brahmagiti metre, and pays homage to Buddha and various divinities asking for blessings.
 The author details his career and laments the death of his wife for whom he built a stupa.
 The second part in the bhujangalila metre is apotropaic.
 The third part is in kakagati is devotional in hoping for a better future life. with the ultimate aim of meeting Maitreya.

-The poetic meters are identical use to those used in the poems attributed to King Thommo Reachea II who rule between 1627 and 1631.
+The poetic meters are identical to those used in the poems attributed to King Thommo Reachea II who rule between 1627 and 1631.